Houston's Line of

 Assignment: Pipe and Ladderman-Fire House No. 25

-died while operating a hose line at a house fire at 3552 Reeves Street at
+while operating a hose line at a house fire located at 3552 Reeves Street

 electrocuting him.
 He was transported to Houston Methodist Hospital but died